hpgavin/HPGdaac/README.md

 ---------------------------------

-## WaveShare High Performance Analog-Digital, Digital Analog board configuration
+## WaveShare High Performance Analog-Digital, Digital Analog hardware configuration

 To configure the WaveShare HPADDA board for use with the **HPGdaac**, on the 2x6 pin block,
 * connect 'VCC' to '5V'